asu-htm/Microbiome-Dyslexia-and-Childhood-Apraxia-Speech-Focus/README.md

 ### Objectives

 - Characterize the microbial community of individuals with dyslexia/apraxia and their neurotypical family members.
-- Investigate the presence of specific microbial taxa and metabolic pathways that may be linked to neurodevelopment.
+- Investigate the presence of specific microbial taxa and metabolic pathways that may be linked to these phenotypes.

 ### Repository Structure
 - 01_Scripts